sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 If you keep the entry criteria as "All Contacts" it's important to remember that any recipient you add to your Automation contacts after you set the welcome series live will be entered into the automation.
 Use "All Contacts" with caution to avoid sending a welcome series to contacts that aren't actually new to you.

 </call-out>

-1. Repeat steps 5-16 from creating a custom automation.

 ## Email Testing